 Total running cost per mile = 28.6 pence.
 This includes fuel, insurance, tax, servicing, MOTs and depreciation.

 The most pleasing figure for me was the (lack of) depreciation, which amounted to an eye-watering £10 in the course of my ownership.
 Seriously.

 The second most pleasing figure was how little I had to spend on repairs.
 This was the most reliable vehicle I’ve ever owned by a long way.
 Apart from servicing and standard consumables (brake pads, tyres, batteries – it has 2) the only work required was: replacement of 2 front suspension ball joints, re-riveting an exhaust head shield and replacement of the differential stabiliser arm bush.

 You can probably tell I really liked the Toyota Hiace, and took great pleasure in its rugged simplicity!

 If you’re looking for a super reliable van, ready for almost everything your life and work might throw at it, I hope this has encouraged you to consider a Toyota Hiace.
 Unless you need to drive into London’s ULEZ, in which case this isn’t the van for you as it doesn’t meet the Euro 6 standard.
 Sorry!

 Sales of this iteration of the Hiace ceased in 2012 and it was replaced with the Proace in 2013, which appears to be essentially a Citroen Dispatch wearing a Toyota badge.
 Hmmm.

-At some point in the future I’ll be importing a Japanese version of the Hiace.
+At some point in the future I might import a Japanese version of the Hiace.
 Hopefully a petrol engine, automatic transmission and fancy stuff like air conditioning will make for an equally enjoyable and more refined ownership experience.